 Camping in Antarctica Step 4: Going to the bathroom

-This was a topic of great discussion for many of the ladies on the ship; There is no place to go to the bathroom while you’re on land in Antarctica.
+This was a topic of great discussion for many of the ladies on the ship; There is no place to go to the bathroom while you’re on land in Antarctica and is an important thing to know before going to Antarctica.

 I’m sorry to break it to you, but if you need to go while you’re camping you have 2 options.